-We consent to the reference to our firm under the caption "Experts" and to the use of our report dated April 16, 2019, in the Registration Statement (Form S-1) and related Prospectus of Windtree Therapeutics, Inc. dated January 27, 2020.
+We consent to the reference to our firm under the caption "Experts" and to the use of our report dated April 16, 2019, in the Registration Statement (Form S-1) and related Prospectus of Windtree Therapeutics, Inc. and subsidiaries for the registration of 13,221,430 shares of its common stock.